xyhp915/uix/README.md

         com.pitch/uix.dom {:mvn/version "0.8.1"}}}
 ```

+### How to start a new project with UIx
+- Run `npx create-uix-app my-app` to scaffold a new project
-Or use starter template project at [pitch-io/uix-starter](https://github.com/pitch-io/uix-starter)
+- Clone starter template manually from [pitch-io/uix-starter](https://github.com/pitch-io/uix-starter)

 ## Usage